esphome/esphome-docs/components/lvgl.rst

 .. _lvgl-wgtprop-state:

 - **state** (*Optional*, enum): Widgets or their (sub)parts can have have states, which support separate styling.
-These state styles inherit from theme, but can be locally overridden within style definitions or locally set.
+These state styles inherit from the theme, but can be locally set or overridden within style definitions.
 Can be one of:
     - **default** (*Optional*, boolean): Normal, released state.
     - **disabled** (*Optional*, boolean): Disabled state (also usable with :ref:`shorthand <lvgl-objupd-shorthands>` actions ``lvgl.widget.enable`` and ``lvgl.widget.disable``).
     - **pressed** (*Optional*, boolean): Being pressed.